akalaszi/CatalogServiceCatalogAspect/README.md

 337   }
 ```

+This has already been fixed in the master branch of Impala:
 https://github.com/cloudera/Impala/blob/cdh5-trunk/fe/src/main/java/org/apache/impala/common/FileSystemUtil.java#L377

-This aspect below prints the stacktrace of the swallowed IOException to the stderr without the need of recompiling Hadoop.
+This project provides an aspect that prints the stacktrace of the swallowed IOException to the stderr without the need of recompiling Hadoop/Impala.

 ###How to Compile Test Environment
 - cd testenvironment